NixOS/hydra/notes/eval-in-build.md

 - Scheduling and priority: the evaluation build holds a slot while its nested builds run.
 This must not deadlock.
 (Carried over from the roadmap's open questions; still unanswered.)
-- Whether the *streamed* JSONL, rather than the completed output, can drive the UI.
-The tentative evaluation is visible while it runs, but its jobs still all appear at once when it completes; populating it incrementally means a consumer that tails the stream file the queue runner writes beside the log, and reconciling that with the output-reading path so the two cannot drift. `hydra-ws` (PR 1773) is the natural carrier, since it already tails log files.
+- Turning the streamed preview into rows.
+A running evaluation now lists the jobs it has found, read straight from the stream file, but they are names on a page rather than `JobsetEvalMembers`: making them rows means creating builds from an evaluation that has not finished, which starts building jobs before the evaluation they came from is known to have succeeded.
+That is a scheduling change, not a display one, and wants deciding on its own terms.

+- Pushing the preview rather than polling it.
+The page shows the stream as of the request; `hydra-ws` (PR 1773) already tails log files and is the natural carrier for tailing this one too.
 - Evaluation that fetches has no network in a sandbox.
 Pre-fetching every input is the principled answer and overlaps with materializing inputs as store paths above.